vuittont60/shardeum-docs/docs/smartContracts/deploy/sameAddress.md

       SELFDESTRUCT

 will delete all data in a contract!
 Be very careful using it.
+Goerli supports SELFDESTRUCT while Shardeum currently does not.
 :::

 2. Deploy a contract using a CREATE2 Factory.